Rupert Sheldrake: A New Science of Life (1981)

-Sheldrake's A New Science of Life: The Hypothesis of Morphic Resonance (1981) proposed that through morphic resonance, various perceived phenomena, particularly biological ones, become more probable the more often they occur, and that biological growth and behaviour thus become guided into patterns laid down by previous similar events.
-As a result, he suggested, newly acquired behaviours can be passed down to future generations − a biological proposition akin to the Lamarckian inheritance theory.
-He generalised this approach to assert that it explains many aspects of science, from evolution to the laws of nature which, in Sheldrake's formulation, are merely mutable habits that have been evolving and changing since the Big Bang.
+Sheldrake's A New Science of Life: The Hypothesis of Morphic Resonance (1981) proposes that through morphic resonance, various perceived phenomena, particularly biological ones, become more probable the more often they occur, and that biological growth and behaviour thus become guided into patterns laid down by previous similar events.
+As a result, he suggests, newly acquired behaviours can be passed down to future generations—a biological proposition akin to the Lamarckian inheritance theory.
+He generalises this approach to assert that it explains many aspects of science, from evolution to the laws of nature, which, in Sheldrake's formulation, are merely mutable habits that have been evolving and changing since the Big Bang.

 John Davy wrote in The Observer that the implications of A New Science of Life were "fascinating and far-reaching, and would turn upside down a lot of orthodox science," and that they would "merit attention if some of its predictions are supported by experiment."

 In subsequent books, Sheldrake continued to promote morphic resonance.

 The morphic resonance hypothesis is rejected by numerous critics on many grounds, and has been labelled pseudoscience and magical thinking.
 These grounds include the lack of evidence for it and its inconsistency with established scientific theories.
 The idea of morphic resonance is also seen as lacking scientific credibility because it is overly vague and unfalsifiable.
 Sheldrake's experimental methods have been criticised for being poorly designed and subject to experimenter bias.
 His analyses of results have also drawn criticism.

+Alex Gomez-Marin denies that Sheldrake's basic idea is unfalsifiable, but no conclusive experiments have been performed since mainstream scientists do not wish to get involved in such experiments.